juvalen/mb-checker/README.md

 Clone this repository into a directory

-Copy **Bookmarks** file in which Chrome stores bookmarks in json format to a subdirectory named _data_ under this.
+Copy **Bookmarks** file in which Chrome stores bookmarks in json format to a subdirectory named _output_ under this.

 Run `python3 chrome.py`